YessicaSD/CITM_1_JADY_Project1_CITM_UPC/README.md

 ## Debug functionality ----------------------------------------------------------------

 BASIC DEBUGGING:
 	- F1: Show collision boxes
 	- F2: God mode
 	- F3: Zoom out / Correct size

 ADVANCED DEBUGGING:
 How to use advanced debugging?
-1- Select what do you want to debug
-	- F5 = Stage
-	- F7 = Enemy
-	- F8 = Powerup
-2- Select which element you want to debug pressing the number keys (see debugging elements table) In case you want to select another stage/enemy/powerup, press F5, F7 or F8 again.
+1 - DEBUG:
+	- Release the F5 key to go to a stage.
-3- Press F9 to go to that scene / spawn that enemy in front of player 1 / spawn that powerup in front of player 1
+	- Release the F7 key to spawn an enemy in front of the player's 1 ship.
+	- Release the F8 key to spawn a powerup in front of the player's 1 ship.

-Debugging elements table
-- STAGES:
+2 - SELECT ANOTHER ELEMENT FOR DEBUGGING:
+	- Hold F5 to select stages, and press the number of the scene you want to go to (see debug stages table).
+	- Hold F7 to select enemies, and press the number of the enemy you want to spawn in front of the player's 1 ship (see debug enemies table).
+	- Hold F8 to select powerups, and press the number of the powerup you want to spawn in front of the player's 1 ship (see debug powerups table).

+STAGES DEBUG TABLE:
-	* 1: Stage 1;
+	- 1: Stage 1
-	* 2: Stage 2;
+	- 2: Stage 2
-	* 5: Stage 5;
+	- 5: Stage 5
-	* 6: Win;
+	- 6: Win
-	* 7: Lose;
+	- 7: Lose
-	* 8: Neo geo screen;
+	- 8: Neo geo screen
-	* 9: Title screen;
+	- 9: Title screen
-	* 10: Ready screen;
+	- 10: Ready screen
-	* 11: Continue screen;
+	- 11: Continue screen
-- ENEMIES:
+ENEMIES DEBUG TABLE:
-	* 0: Basic;
+	- 0: Basic
-	* 1: Oscilator;
+	- 1: Oscilator
-	* 2: Powerdropper;
+	- 2: Powerdropper
-	* 3: Metalcrow;
+	- 3: Metalcrow
-- POWERUPS
+POWERUPS DEBUG TABLE:
-	* 0: Speed;
+	- 0: Speed
-	* 1: Despeed;
+	- 1: Despeed
-	* 2: Laser;
+	- 2: Laser
-	* 3: Homing;
+	- 3: Homing
-	* 4: Ground;
+	- 4: Ground

 ## CHANGES --------------------------------------------------------------------------------------